-Thíŋpsiŋla Wóžapi, also known as the best wild berry-based condiment you haven’t had yet.
-Thanksgiving turkey, venison, pheasant, all the meats, and plenty of other things too, sweet and savory, will all be improved with a few spoonfuls of this.
+Thíŋpsiŋla Wóžapi, also known as the best wild berry-based condiment you haven't had yet.
+Thanksgiving turkey, venison, pheasant, all the meats, and plenty of other things too will be great with a few spoonfuls of this.

 Basically a stew of fruit, Wóžapi is a simple recipe, with lots of variations as is common when a dish is very special or has a deep cultural significance.
 You take some fruit, cook it with water, maybe a touch of maple syrup (sugar seems to be more common now) reduce it down until it's a nice saucy consistency, and, that's it, kind of.